Rainbow-Dreamer/sf2_loader/README.md

 # play a midi file given a file path using another soundfont file
 loader.play_midi_file(r'C:\Users\Administrator\Desktop\test.mid')

-# you can also specify which track use which soundfont files in the instruments
+# you can also specify which channel use which soundfont files in the instruments
 # parameter by specifying the soundfont id
 ```

-You can specify which bank and preset (including track and sfid) that each track of the midi file uses by setting the `instruments` parameter of the `play_midi_file` function.
+You can specify which bank and preset (including channel and sfid) that each track of the midi file uses by setting the `instruments` parameter of the `play_midi_file` function.